-A number of my friends and students have requested me to share a post on taking notes and its significance in IELTS Speaking.
-So, here is a short article on Cue Card Strategies: Taking notes.
+A number of my friends and students have requested me to share a post on taking notes and their significance in IELTS Speaking Part 2.
+So, here is a short article on Cue Card Strategies: Taking Notes.
 I hope this is useful for you.
 But first, have a look at this picture below.

 Think about the picture for a while.
 Then go through the article.
 We’ll come back to it eventually.